Objectness-Aware Few-Shot Semantic Segmentation: Quantitative Analysis in COCO-

 \section{Quantitative Analysis in COCO-$20^i$}

-Due to space constraints we only report results for the best-performing five baselines in the main paper.
+Due to space constraints we only report results for the best-performing four baselines in the main paper.
 We report here results for all eight baselines and our method in Table~\ref{table:coco_1shot_supp}.

 We observe that incorporating objectness consistently results in considerable gains over ablated variants that lack objectness.
 For instance, \textit{Ours} outperforms \textit{Ours-noObj} in 1-shot with gains of 1.4 and 2.2 percentage points in \textit{mIoU} and \textit{FB-IoU} respectively.
 Additionally, \textit{Ours-DENet} outperforms DENet~\cite{liu2020dynamic} by 1.5 and 3.1 percentage points in \textit{mIoU} for 1-shot and 5-shot segmentation respectively.